Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 And this includes consuming algae.

-Goldfish do eat and will sooner or later develop an appetite for algae among other aquatic vegetation.
+Goldfish eat algae and have developed an appetite for algae among other aquatic vegetation.
 However, they prefer colder temperatures and are not a good addition to tropical community tanks, in general.

-In fact, the goldfish is actually recommended as means of biological algae control for ponds and stock watering tanks.
+The goldfish is recommended as a means of biological algae control for ponds and stock watering tanks.

 The appetite of Carassius auratus is related to the fact that they have no stomach.

-When keeping goldfish know that they make copious amounts of waste and are a lot “dirtier” than other fish of their size.
+When keeping goldfish, be aware that they produce copious waste and are a lot “dirtier” than other fish of their size.

-It’s recommended to get a goldfish for algae control only if you have a decent filtration, the right tank mates for it and no other plant matter in your fish tank.
+It’s recommended that you get a goldfish for algae control only if you have decent filtration, the right tank mates, and no other plant matter in your fish tank.

 12. Dolabella Sea Hare (Dolabella auricularia)